reason-healthcare/sql-on-fhir-research/use-cases/valueset.md

 ```

-In the example provided below, the 'valueset' operator is used to find observations where the coding system is 'http://loinc.org' and the valueset is 'LG34372-9'.
+In the example provided below, the proposed 'valueset' operator is used to find observations where the coding system is 'http://loinc.org' and the valueset is 'LG34372-9'.
 The query then selects the id, subject id, and the valueQuantity of these matched observations.

-Here is an example of a proposed view that can handle observations that may have different codes based on a LOINC Valueset:

 ```clojure
 {